RalphHightower/RalphHightower/MurdaughAlexJudgementDay.md

-# Murdaugh, Alex — Judgement Day (Boss Hogg of Hampton County)
+# A Southern Gothic Tale of Money, Mystery, and Murder — Judgement Day

+## Boss Hogg of Hampton County

 ## Court News